Peedrooo/Peedrooo/README.md

 Well...
 <p>
-My name is Pedro Vitor, currently I'm studing to be a software engineer at UnB (University of Brazilia) 💻.
+My name is Pedro Vitor, currently I'm studing to be a software engineer at UnB (University of Brazilia) 👨‍🎓💻.
 I have been working with progaming since 2020 🧠, about me:

-- 🔬 Maybe seem too many technologies, but I want discovery a little about the programming universe🌌, before select an area.
-- 🌱 I’m currently learning: Python, Pandas, Tensorflow, MySQL, MongoDB, Java and English.
+- 🔬 Looking for knowledge in the IA, Deep Learning, web development and agile methodologies
-- 👨‍💼 Exactly now: studying Data Science.
+- 👨‍💼 Exactly now: Working as backend developer at AILAB

-- :busts_in_silhouette: I’m looking to collaborate on IA and Machine Learning.
-- 🤔 I’m looking for help with data science.
+- 🌱 Currently learning the languages: Python, JavaScript, TypeScript, C and C++

+- 🤔 Hard study in the frameworks/librarys:
+  * Pandas, Keras, Scikit-learn, Tensorflow
+  * ReactJS
+  * Flask, Django

+ - 🧪 Also studing data-bases and tests, like:
+   * MySQL, MongoDB
+   * Pytest

-- ✨ About me: I love discovery new tecnologis, know how everthing works and why.
+- ✨ About me: I love discovery new technologies, know how everthing works and why.

 ## Git info :octocat:	<br>